 Central Wisconsin Economic Development fund (CWED) — This regional loan fund program serves as an economic stimulus in Central Wisconsin to fill financing gaps in local markets.
 The CWED Loan fund provides direct loans for up to 10 years at rates beginning at 2% in partnership with other lending institutions.

 Local incentives such as tax incremental financing are also available and are customized to each individual project.

-For more information email Jason Angell, City of Marshfield Director of Planning & Economic Development, or call 715-486-2074.
+For more information email the City of Marshfield’s Director of Development Services, or call 715-486-2074.

 Wisconsin Economic Development Corporation (WEDC) — Programs and resources to help businesses grow in Wisconsin.

 Download a copy of Wisconsin BIZ to find out why business is good in Wisconsin.

 Marshfield Investment Partners is a group of accredited angel investors who are interested in taking equity commitments in early-stage, high-growth potential companies in the greater Marshfield region and throughout Wisconsin.
 Contact Karen Olson, Marshfield Area Chamber of Commerce Business Development Director for more information, 715-384-3454.

 Wisconsin Housing and Economic Development Authority (WHEDA) — The Wisconsin Housing and Economic Development Authority (WHEDA) was created in 1972 by the Wisconsin Legislature as an independent authority, not a state agency.
 As a lender, WHEDA has over $3 billion in assets.

 WHEDA works closely with lenders, developers, local government, nonprofits, community groups and others to implement its low-cost financing programs.
 We provide low-cost, fixed interest rate mortgages to low- and moderate-income individuals and families to purchase their first home.
 We also work with developers to finance affordable rental housing, and support economic development and agriculture through our small business guarantee programs.